craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 Actstow does mint its own coins, but Prosper's coins are accepted for their full value here.

 ### Textiles
-What sort of fabrics / leathers are available and acceptable?
-What about dyes?

 Linen and Fine Leathers are the only truly acceptable clothing materials in Actstow.
 Feathers are a common filigree.

 Hemp is a poor dwarves' material, more used for containing than wearing.